kjabr/ACL-PUB-SUB/README.md

 If you get errors that the script can't reach the Kafka server it probably means you didn't do a 'chvrf management'.
 And make sure that Guestshell can ping both servers.

+- On the webserver send out a notification that the file is updated:

+`./commit_ACLs.py CA_Security_ACL_list_2017`

+Note commit_ACLs.py script takes one argument.
+The filename in this case.
+In a more realistic environment you may want to add the Kafka topic name.
+That way you would associate the ACL file to a topic name.
+Network devices subscribe to a specific topic and hence the Kafka topic is how you would segment the places in the network.

-Now go back the Nexus CLI (type exit a couple of times).
+Now go back to the Nexus CLI (type exit a couple of times).
 Check the ACL content.
 It should get updated by whatever on the webserver.
-Make changes to the file on the webserver, a moment later it would appear on the local device.
+Make changes to the file on the webserver, run the commit_ACLs.py script, and a moment later it would get updated on the local device.

+You can have few or many switches (as in this example) gettting updated at about the same time.
+That is the goal of this project.

 ## Notes: